green-nick/properties/README.md

 #### `propertyOf`
 Default one.
 Allows to read and assign values and listen its changes.
 Does equality check when new value is being assigned.
-So if new value is the same as previous one - change listener won't be triggered.
+So if new value is the same as previous one - subscribers won't be triggered.
 #### `emptyProperty`
 Just another initializer of `propertyOf`.
 Allows not to set init value and final type will be nullable anyway.